oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > JADN v1.1.
 The implementation of these features is backward-compatible with
 > the handling of namespaces in JADN v1.0.

-Namespaces identified in the package metadata are the mechanism for enabling references to types defined in other packages.
-JADN namespace management provides for:
+Namespaces identified in a schema package's metadata are the mechanism for managing the relationships among multiple schema packages.
+JADN namespace management provides
+for:

 * Breaking a schema into multiple packages that can be combined without defining a namespace